Master of Social Work: Full Program

 2 credits

 Continuation of the field experience in a community-based practice setting.
-Application and integration of advanced, justice-informed knowledge, values, skills, cognitive and affective processes for ethical generalist social work practice with an emphasis on diversity, human rights, and justice, under the supervision of a qualified field instructor.
-Students practice a minimum of 250 hours in field.
+Application and integration of advanced, justice-informed knowledge, values, skills, cognitive and affective processes for ethical generalist social work practice with an emphasis on diversity, human rights, and justice, in a supervised setting.

 2 credits